-As of November 5, 2001, the shares of Series A preferred stock were convertible into 35,460,993 shares of our common stock.
+On the date of their issuance, the shares of Series A preferred stock were convertible into 35,460,993 shares of our common stock.
 This prospectus covers 44,326,241 shares in order to adequately cover increases in the number of shares of common stock issuable upon conversion of the Series A preferred stock as a result of accrued dividends and anti-dilution adjustments.
-This number represents 125% of the number of shares of common stock into which the Series A preferred stock is currently convertible.
+This number represents 125% of the number of shares of common stock into which the Series A preferred stock was originally convertible.
 Because the number of shares of common stock into which the Series A preferred stock is convertible depends on future events, the number of shares that will actually be issued upon conversion may exceed 44,326,241.
+In that event, we intend to file an amendment to the registration statement of which this prospectus forms a part to register the additional shares.

 The following table sets forth certain information regarding the beneficial ownership of common stock by the selling stockholder.
 Beneficial ownership is determined in accordance with the rules promulgated by the SEC, and includes voting or investment power with respect to shares.
-Percentage ownership is based on 174,224,208 shares outstanding as of November 5, 2001.
+Percentage ownership is based on 174,224,208 shares outstanding as of November 26, 2001.
 The inclusion of any shares in this table does not constitute an admission of beneficial ownership by the selling stockholder named below.

-Shares Beneficially O Sale Under This F Shares Beneficially Own Sale Under This Pros Name of Selling Stockholder Number (1) Percentage Ownership Shares Offered By This Prospectus Number (2) Percentage Ownership TPG ON Holdings LLC (3) 35,460,993 16.9% 44,326,241
+Shares Beneficially Ow Sale Under This Pr Shares Beneficially Owned After Sale Under This Prospectus Name of Selling Stockholder Number (1) Percentage Ownership Shares Offered By This Prospectus Number (2) Percentage Ownership TPG ON Holdings LLC (3) 35,460,993 16.9% 44,326,241